 10. Health Products/Services: poor performance, misrepresentation, or not being properly licensed.

 All of these reported ways to cheat consumers have one thing in common: they are easy to carry out because they rely on the consumer having no good way to fight them.
 Most ordinary people don’t have the money to hire a lawyer, and the stakes are too small compared to a lawyer’s fees.
 Here in Massachusetts, though, we have a powerful weapon against people and businesses that defraud consumers: the Consumer Protection Act.
 That law provides that consumers who are damaged by unfair or deceptive practices are entitled not only to get their damages back, but sometimes double or even triple their damages to punish the wrongdoer, as well as having all the costs of the suit and their attorney’s fees paid by the defendant.
 Often just a “Demand Letter” under this statute from a good consumer attorney leads to payment of the damages and attorneys fees without even filing suit.

 The Consumer Complaint Survey Report lists six pages of tips about “How Consumers Can Protect Themselves,” which is worth reading.
 It can help you avoid losing your money in the first place.
 But if it is too late, and you are the victim of a deceptive or unfair consumer practice, the Massachusetts Consumer Protection Act can give you the power to fight back, and a good lawyer is not that hard to find.

-The Boston consumer protection and consumer fraud lawyers at KJC Law Firm, Kathy Jo Cook and Timothy Wilton, have more than 50 years of experience litigating serious cases for consumers who have been injured by unfair and deceptive practices.
+The Boston consumer protection and consumer fraud lawyers at KJC Law Firm, including Kathy Jo Cook and Timothy Wilton, have more than 90 years of experience litigating serious cases for consumers who have been injured by unfair and deceptive practices.
 KJC Law Firm handles cases for clients all across the state of Massachusetts.